realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 ```

 - `handelLogout` is a function to logout.
 It will remove our token from `localStorage` and user data from `state`.
 - `handelUserData` is a function to fetch user data from back-end and store the data in `state`.
+In react, never change `state` directly.
+If you do that, React will not update the page, because it doesn't know what has been changed.
+You should always use `setState()` to change `state`, so that React can update all pages that related to this change.
 - `authenticationService` and `userService` are my self-defined services to do all of the API calls.
 - `componentDidMount` is a react build-in function that will be executed after the first render.
 I use it to get user data before page loading.
 You can check [here](https://www.tutorialspoint.com/reactjs/reactjs_component_life_cycle) for more information about React component life cycle.